bairblog/bairblog.github.io/_posts/2018-08-30-dexterous-manip.md

 world may be more efficient and lead to better policies.
 Finally, and perhaps most importantly, an accurate simulator must be constructed manually, with each new task modeled by hand in the simulation, which requires substantial time and expertise.
-However, leveraging simulations appropriately can tremendously accelerate the learning, and more systematic transfer methods are an important direction for future work.
+However, leveraging simulations appropriately can accelerate the learning, and more systematic transfer methods are an important direction for future work.

 ## Accelerating Learning with Learned Models